KyleZevenbergen/tf-search/README.md

 5. **Enable HCP Terraform agents (if using agents)**:
    - If you use HCP Terraform agents, enable the `query` operation when starting the agent pool
+6. **Set up a couple of instances outside of TF**
+   - You'll need to set up a few instances outside of this demo so TF search can find them

 ## Configuration Variables